-Summary: St Kieran’s: His mother came from Cape Clear in Co Cork, his father from Ossory.
+Summary: St Kieran’s mother came from Cape Clear in Co Cork, his father from Ossory.
 Kieran was one of the pre-Patrician saints of Ireland.
 Traditions say he went to Rome, was ordained by the Pope and was sent back to Ireland by Patrick.
 He is called ‘the Elder’ to distinguish him from St Ciarán of Clonmacnoise.

 Kieran (Irish Ciarán) of Saighir is known as the “first-born of the saints of Ireland”.
 Most of what we know about him comes from various Lives which were written down much later, so that while they are primarily intended to edify and entertain, it cannot either be concluded or excluded that the Lives reflect what actually happened.